 Asset prices have in many cases doubled or tripled from the 2009 lows.
 Unemployment across the United States fell to a low of 3.5% until the COVID-19 crisis caused a record spike.
-The Federal Reserve has lifted rates a half-dozen times as the recovery had seem to have become self-sustaining until the COVID-19 crisis destroyed the global economy.
+The Federal Reserve lifted rates a half-dozen times as the recovery had seem to have become self-sustaining until the COVID-19 crisis destroyed the global economy.

 |Date||Fed Funds Rate||Discount Rate||Vote|